 Optional Practical Training (OPT) is a work authorization for F-1 students allowing them the opportunity to apply knowledge gained in a their degree program to off-campus work.
 The work must be directly related to the student’s level and major field of study.
 OPT is recommended by OIE and authorized by the U.S. Citizenship and Immigration Services (USCIS).
 This authorization can take 2 to 3 months to obtain.
 The maximum amount of time granted to work on F-1 OPT status is 12 months per advanced degree level.
 Students do not need a job offer to apply for OPT.

-If a student does not have an internship or practicum option, pre-completion OPT could be an option.
+If a student does not have an internship or practicum option, Pre-Completion OPT could be an option.
 F-1 students may be eligible to apply for Pre-Completion OPT for summer terms or for part-time work in certain circumstances.
 Planning is important because OPT can take 60-90 days to be approved.
 During the academic year, pre-completion must be part-time (fewer than 20 hours per week).
 Part-time, pre-completion OPT is deducted from the 12 months at ½ rate (i.e., using 4 months of part-time, pre-completion OPT, would deduct 2 months of the 12 month total).
 More detailed information can be found on the OIE Pre-Completion OPT Application PowerPoint.
 It is not necessary for students to attend a session to apply for pre-completion OPT.
 To begin the process of requesting Pre-Completion OPT, follow the instructions in the Pre-Completion OPT Form instructions.
 Remember, you must attach the Academic Advisor form to your e-form submission.